 “Yes, Baba” my son also supported his mother.

 “Hey!!
 Chacha (Uncle) what about your fry fish?”
 I asked uncle frying fish on the beach.

 “Hoom!!!
-Taste is awesome.
+The taste is awesome.
 Take one with piajo (a kind of food made of dhal)” he replied with a smile.

-We ordered for two Rup Chada fry.
-What a taste of taking the fry sitting beside the beach under a chilly weather!!!
+We ordered two Rup Chada fry.
+What a taste of taking the fry sitting beside the beach under chilly weather!!!

 My toddler indulged in taking the fish fry with his full heart.

 Magic Moon made us nostalgic

 The full moon already made her presence to show her magic.
 We were waiting for her action.
 Gradually she was becoming brighter.

 Now the queen moon was on her thorn.
 The silver particles of the bright moon spreading over the Bay of Bengal created an Ariel view.

 We could enjoy all the magic of queen moon sitting on the beach lounger.
 It was a memorable event in our lives to enjoy the play of the moon sitting beside the sea beach.